Triangular theory of love: Commitment

-"The amount of love one experiences depends on the absolute strength of these three components, and the type of love one experiences depends on their strengths relative to each other."
-Different stages and types of love can be explained as different combinations of these three elements; for example, the relative emphasis of each component changes over time as an adult romantic relationship develops.
-A relationship based on a single element is less likely to survive than one based on two or three elements.
+Commitment is the decision and continuation component in the model.
+This type of relationship is associated with finality and the future.

+Commitment is primarily defined as an agreement or pledge to do something.

 Influences

-Of the multiple different early and later theories of love, there are two specific early theories that contribute to and influence Sternberg's theory.
+Among the early theories of love, two are particularly influential in the development of Sternberg's model.

 The first is a theory presented by Zick Rubin named The Theory of Liking vs. Loving.
 In his theory, to define romantic love, Rubin concludes that attachment, caring, and intimacy are the three main principles that are key to the difference of liking one person and loving them.
 Rubin states that if a person simply enjoys another's presence and spending time with them, that person only likes the other.
 However, if a person shares a strong desire for intimacy and contact, as well as cares equally about the other's needs and their own, the person loves the other.
 In Sternberg's theory, one of his main principles is intimacy.
 It is clear that intimacy is an important aspect of love, ultimately using it to help define the difference between compassionate and passionate love.

 The second, presented by John Lee, is the color wheel model of love.
-In his theory, using the analogy of primary colors to love, Lee defines the three different styles of love: Eros, Ludos, and Storge.
+In his theory, using the analogy of primary colors to love, Lee defines the three different styles of love: Eros, Ludus, and Storge.
 Most importantly within his theory, he concludes that these three primary styles, like the making of complementary colors, can be combined to make secondary forms of love.
 In Sternberg's theory, he presents, like Lee, that through the combination of his three main principles, different forms of love are created.

 Sternberg also described three models of love, including the Spearmanian, Thomsonian, and Thurstonian models.
 According to the Spearmanian model, love is a single bundle of positive feelings.
 In the Thomsonian model, love is a mixture of multiple feeling that, when brought together, produce the feeling.
 The Thurstonian model is the closest to the triangular theory of love, and posits that love is made up of a set of feelings of approximately equal importance that are best understood on their own rather than as an integrated whole.
 In this model, these various factors contribute simultaneously to the experience of love, and can be disconnected from each other.